Workshops & Recordings

 Prior to your appointment with your MSPE writer you must:

-- Write your Unique Characteristics and email to email@example.com one week before your scheduled meeting.
+- Write a draft of your Noteworthy Characteristics and email to email@example.com one week before your scheduled meeting.

 - Complete one interview using InterviewStream and share it with your MSPE writer one week (7 days) prior to your meeting.
 They will review prior or during your meeting and offer feedback.